ysyk2021/ai-driven-fraud-investigation-enhancing-fraud-detection-and-recovery/src/chapter-3-1.md

-# Using AI for Real-Time Fraud Detection and Prevention

 As fraudsters become more sophisticated, organizations need advanced tools to detect and prevent fraudulent activities in real-time.
 Artificial intelligence (AI) has emerged as a powerful tool in the fight against fraud, enabling organizations to identify suspicious behaviors, patterns, and anomalies quickly.
 This chapter focuses on implementing AI in fraud detection and prevention, specifically using AI for real-time fraud detection and prevention.